-- You have connected your cable into the Universal Smart LNB port instead of the Unicable port.
+- You have connected your cable to the Universal Smart LNB port instead of the Unicable port.

 - Maybe in your case, you connected the other end of the cable to either RF IN or RF out instead of the Unicable LNB IN.

-- Lastly, maybe your signal quality is actually not high enough.
+- Lastly, maybe your signal quality is not high enough.
 Go and increase it.

 - Explora and Smart LNB Installation the next step is on the tuner status page.
 If you are using your Explora as a single view, please leave all the values as default and click on the scan.
-However, if you want to connect to xtraview.
-Please make sure your index and user bands on the other decoders are different from that of your primary decoder.
-For Explora 1, you will need a heartbeat cable, a diplexer, and a DStv switch with a good dual LNB.
+However, if you want to connect to xtraview, please ensure your index and user bands on the other decoders differ from that of your primary decoder.
+Explora 1 requires a heartbeat cable, a diplexer, and a DStv switch with an excellent dual LNB.
 If you want to connect the new DStv HD decoder to Xtraview, click here.
-If you are connecting an Explora 1 and Explora 2 for Xtraview, please make use of the settings below.
+If you are connecting Explora 1 and Explora 2 for Xtraview, please use the settings below.

-- Now your channels are scanning, just exercise a little patience and the scan would be over.
+- Now your channels are scanning, exercise a little patience and the scan will be over.
 All other things being equal, after the scanning, your channels would be available for viewing based on your subscription.
 If this is not the case, go to the final step.

 Final Step: Explora and Smart LNB Installation- How to clear error code E107-4

 You can clear Smartcard error ” Smartcard Error the smartcard is not paired with the decoder.
 Dial *120*68584# or visit selfservice.dstv.com to clear this error or for more options.
-If the problem continues, please contact us for assistance.
+If the problem continues, please get in touch with us for assistance.
 Smartcard: **********”

 Please call Multichoice customer service and they will fix it for you in no time.